google/ksp/docs/incremental.md

 sources do not affect it.
 Unlike Gradle's java annotation processing, there can be multiple source files for an output.

-For example, a generated output, which is dedicated to an interface it implements, is not `aggregating`.
+For example, a generated class, which is dedicated to an interface it implements, is not `aggregating`.

 In short, if an output may depend on new or any changed sources, it is `aggregating`.